-- A) Insulated duct length should be sufficient to avoid condensation. - B) The outside wall termination must not be installed more than 10 ft.
-(3 m) above the base of the fireplace. - C) The fresh air must come from outside the house.
-The air intake must not draw air from the attic, from the basement, or from a garage. - D) The outside wall termination should be installed where it is not likely to be blocked by snow or exposed to extreme wind and away from automobile exhaust fumes, gas meter and other vents. - E) The outside termination may be installed above or below floor level.
+- The insulated flexible pipe length (D) should be sufficient and have a configuration to avoid condensation. - The outside wall termination (E) must not be installed: - $\circ$ At more than 50% of the total hight of the chimney. - $\circ$ At more than 10 ft.
+(3 m) above the base of the fireplace. - At more than 3 ft.
+Below the base of the fireplace. - The fresh air must come from outside the house.
+The air intake must not draw air from the attic, from the basement or from a garage. - The outside wall termination should be installed where it is not likely to be blocked by snow or exposed to extreme wind and away from automobile exhaust fumes, gas meter and other vents. - The insulated flexible pipe and the outside wall termination can be installed over or under the floor level.